newOnahtaN/Genie-GENe-Cataloger/README.txt

 then you can open it directly from the GUI.
-If GENe errors, the error log will not update until you close GENe, so when it does error on Mac, close it down, open it up again, and then check the error log button If an error persists and cannot be resolved, please feel free to contact me at ncowen@emailwm.edu
+If GENe errors, the error log will not update until you close GENe, so when it does error on Mac, close it down, open it up again, and then check the error log button If an error persists and cannot be resolved, please feel free to contact me at ncowen@emailwm.edup